RobCoutel/Adversarial-Search-Engine/README.md

 # Adversarial-Search-Engine
-@ authors : COUTELIER Robin and PIRENNE Gilles
+@ authors : COUTELIER Robin and PIRENNE Lize

 This is an unfinished project realized by 2 students of the University of Liège.